sarthakagrawal927/PlayWordle/README.md

 So the algorithm for playing the game is definitely a success, let's see how much optimization can be done.

-Let us simulate for different types of algorithms
+Let us simulate for different types of algorithms - not working, due to some memory leak or something

+To improve the most probable word, maybe we can can boost the word power of more common words ?

+Can advance the algorithm by adding special considerations for words with repeating characters, but got bored.

+PS.
+Unable to figure out the issue with simulate function, will try again later.